 In the words of Roberto Assagioli, it is necessary for our will to be good, as well as strong and skillful.
 Only this is the true and whole will; only such a will can give us both practical success and the highest inner satisfaction.

 I learned about good, strong and skillful will during a year long personal development course I completed based on Psychosynthesis and the teachings of Roberto Assagioli.
 I was drawn to the teaching because of its spiritual and psychological framework and because the course is experiential by nature.
-The fact it was founded in Italy was also attractive to me, having spent many years living there.
+The fact it was founded in Italy was also a bonus, having spent many years living there.
 Psychosynthesis is a beautiful model based on the idea that we are influenced by our immediate consciousness, our unconscious and also the collective unconscious.
 And that while we have an "I" at the level of personality and identity, we also have a Higher Self which can be equated with our essential nature.

 Even though what I write about Psychosynthesis might not be 100% faithful to the model or the intentions of Assagioli, it is most definitely what I learned and have integrated into my life and practice.

 I won't go too heavily into the Psychosynthesis model because it has many layers and dimensions to it.
-It is complex, but brilliantly wise and inspiring.

 How we relate to, and direct our will is a core aspect of Psychosynthesis.
 And what I took from it was simple but very powerful:

 We have free will, and there is also universal will - call this Destiny, Fate, God, the Divine, Karma, Life.
 Call it what you like, the fact is that we don't have total freedom to choose entirely what happens to us.
 We do have the freedom, however, to choose how we respond to our lives.
 We have free will.
 Our free will can be divided into strong, good and skilful will.
 I will simplify.

 Strong Will is all about Me, and what I want.
 Strong will is determined and focused.